 The YMCA and Red Cross are other resources.

-Teach your children how to buckle them on.
+Teach your children how to buckle on life vests.
 They truly do save lives.

 Think about fire safety as part of your camping safety preparations.